andrenth/ppx_bin_prot_interop/README.md

 After compilation, an `interop` directory will be created, with a subdirectory for the specified language, so in the example above the generated code will be in `interop/php`.

+## OCaml types representation in PHP

+### Integers

+PHP only has one integer type, `int`, which corresponds to a `long` in C, meaning it's either 32 or 64 bits long.
+Since OCaml integers are 31 or 63 bits long, serializing a PHP `int` with `bin_write_int()` can throw an exception.

+One can, of course, define RPC types using OCaml's `int32` or `int64` if needed.

+### Tuples and lists

+OCaml tuples and lists are represented as arrays in PHP (with numeric indices).

+### Sum types and polymorphic variants

+These are represented as two-element arrays, the first being the label (as a string) and the second the corresponding value.
+Even if the constructor has no associated value, a two-element array will be used, with `null` as the second element.

+So, for example, a type defined as `type t = A of int | B`, will be deserialized as, say, `array("A", 42)` for the `A` case and `array("B", null)` for the `B` case.

+### Records

+Records are represented as PHP associative arrays (hash tables), with string keys corresponding to the record field names.